codex-academy/expressjs-auth/steps/middleware_global.md

 To logout we need to remove the username from the HttpSession.

-Use code like this:
+In a `/logout` route, you can remove the username from the HttpSession using code like this:

 ```javascript
 delete req.session.username
 ```

-In a `/logout` route to remove the username from the HttpSession.